Projects

 Access Deployed Project#

-To access the deployed project, you can access the URL of its Production environment.
+To access the deployed project, you can navigate to the URL of its Production environment.

 Learn more in the Deployments guide.